A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation: Numerical Experiments

 \subsubsection{Trivial solution}

-We first demonstrate that the proposed framework is capable of recovering the trivial steady-state solution.
-In this case, the constant solution can be obtained without employing Fourier feature mappings.
+In the first subsection, we demonstrate that the trivial constant solution could be easily obtained for the one-dimensional case by the proposed framework.
+In this case, there is no need to apply the Fourier feature mappings technique.
+The periodic boundary condition is achieved by adding the boundary information as part of the loss function.
 Specifically, let $\{x_i\}_{i=1}^N \subset \Omega$ denote the interior collocation points.
 The total loss consists of the following components:

 \begin{itemize} \item \textbf{Energy loss}:

 \item \textbf{Mass constraint loss}:

 \item \textbf{Boundary loss}: